The recruitment and selection process involves the following steps:

 Please contact our Head Office by calling (02) 6618 5400 and ask to speak to a member of the Human Resources team if you have any queries.

-At North Coast Primary Health Network (NCPHN), we provide much more than just a workplace.
+At Healthy North Coast, we provide much more than just a workplace.
 Here it’s a place where you can be inspired to achieve great things, a place where you can collaborate and work with other enthusiastic and committed people.

 Our values are the basis of the way we work with each other, the working environment we create and the way we connect with our employees and the wider community.
 Our core values are:

-If you share our values, and would like to be part of the NCPHN team, we welcome your application for vacant positions you consider suitable.
+If you share our values, and would like to be part of the Healthy North Coast team, we welcome your application for vacant positions you consider suitable.
 We pride ourselves on being supportive and flexible.
 We celebrate diversity in our workforce and provide opportunities across a wide range of occupational streams.

-At NCPHN, we support flexible work arrangements to enable individuals to manage work-life quality and commitments, where this is mutually beneficial.
+At Healthy North Coast, we support flexible work arrangements to enable individuals to manage work-life quality and commitments, where this is mutually beneficial.

 Depending upon business requirements, we offer a range of employment engagements including: